 New R&D models, like "Virtualized R&D," are also on the rise.
 With virtualized R&D, Pharma companies can access specific expertise while also minimizing the buildup of infrastructure through collaboration with external partners.
 In the extreme case, the complete lab or clinical work is executed externally.

 By remodeling the distribution of brand responsibilities, one global Pharma company (reported by Boston consulting group) managed to reduce the time it takes to create and implement a brand strategy from more than two years to 90 days.
-Before introducing the changes, the responsibility for the brand strategy was divided between three teams with over 40 members for each brand were responsible for the brand strategy.
+Before introducing the changes, three teams with over 40 members for each brand were responsible for the brand strategy.
 The cross-functional set-up reduced the team size to 8-12 members.
-To further accelerate the process and get to the results mentioned above, the cross-functional squads started working with MVPs and initiated changes in business planning and budgeting.
+To further accelerate the process and get to the results mentioned above, the cross-functional squads started working with MVPs and initiated business planning and budgeting changes.

 To cover the blind spot on the customer side, some pharmaceutical companies are launching customer-collaboration initiatives with patients and physicians.
 Working with those stakeholder groups, they create prototypes for “beyond the pill” solutions and more customer-centric launch strategies.
-Through the collaboration, the companies are gathering new insights and launching continuous improvement initiatives for their products, going beyond R&D.
+Through the collaboration, the companies gather new insights and launch continuous improvement initiatives for their products, going beyond R&D.

 Implementing Agile practices in pharmaceutical companies comes with many challenges.
-Being a research-intensive industry, a lot of the staff tends to be highly specialized and used to sequential and rigid ways of working.
-Also, the overall company culture tends to be focused on stability, pre-defined work, and strong process orientation.
+Being a research-intensive industry, many of the staff tend to be highly specialized and used to sequential and rigid ways of working.
+The overall company culture also focuses on stability, pre-defined work, and strong process orientation.

 This can lead to resistance or disorientation when Аgile is first implemented in the company.
 Creating dedicated initiatives that stimulating a cultural shift towards experimentation and cross-divisional collaboration can help minimize the risk of resistance.
-Pfizer, for example, has managed to develop a culture of experimentation through a “Dare to Try” program - a mix between tools, training, and a network of supporters.
-This comes to show that Agile in Pharma goes beyond simply introducing daily stand-up meetings and MVPs.
+For example, Pfizer has managed to develop a culture of experimentation through a “Dare to Try” program - a mix between tools, training, and a network of supporters.
+This comes to show that Agile in Pharma goes beyond merely introducing daily stand-up meetings and MVPs.
 It requires a general mind-shift, more openness to change, and flexibility in the way of working.